 Prior to launch of Nyxoid in each Member State the Marketing Authorisation Holder must agree about the content and format of the educational materials, including communication media, distribution modalities, and any other aspects of the programme, with the National Competent Authority.

+Materials approved by the local authority will be posted on the non-promotional website nyxoid.com from where they can be freely downloaded as needed.
+A QR code on the package and in the patient information leaflet links to nyxoid.com to ensure the site can be reached quickly in case of “just in time” retraining at the time of witnessing an overdose.

 The MAH shall ensure that in each MS where Nyxoid is marketed, all relevant health care professionals (HCP) who are expected to prescribe and/or supply Nyxoid are provided with:

 HCP Guidance Document with training delivery instructions